 Job Title: Research Associate

-- Conduct reviews of relevant scientific literature, including analyses of best practices and of related research.
+- Conduct reviews of the relevant scientific literature, including analyses of best practices and of related research.

-- Design and implement experiments and projects, validating the strength of the experiment and performing data analysis.
+- Design and implement experiments and projects, validating the strength of the experiments and performing data analyses.

 - Manage all aspects of the research project in collaboration with the interdisciplinary team.

 The position is available immediately.
-The position is fully funded from private source(s), promised through 2021 at a minimum.
+The position is fully funded from private source(s).
 The employment contract is renewable yearly, based on successful annual performance reviews.
-Note that faculty in a Research Associate position at Hopkins are not expected to obtain or have their own funding.
-However, as this position is faculty rank, they are qualified to be PIs on funding proposals.
-The nature and/or extent of any independent research must be approved by the Division Director.
-If the individual’s responsibilities to the research program are met and the proposed independent research is consistent with the Division’s research mission, approval is likely.
+Note that Research Associates are not expected to obtain or have their own funding.
+(It is not a tenure-track position, although a Research Associate is eligible to be promoted to the tenure-track if performance and the Department’s situation warrants).
+However, it is a faculty rank at Hopkins, and a Research Associate is qualified to be a PI on funding proposals.
+Furthermore, if the individual’s responsibilities to the program are met, then they may propose more independent research to be considered for internal funding.